yethuhlaing/Rakkaranta/sprints/Sprint_meeting_2.md

-Warehouse Safety Enhancer
- Distance Monitoring with LED Warning System
+Rakkaranta
+ IoT Integrated Platform

 1. About the Project

  OBJECTIVES:
- Use ultrasonic sensors or other sensors to monitor the dynamics in the warehouse in real time and detect dangerous situations.
+ Use ultrasonic sensors or other sensors to monitor the real time dynamics across cabins, saunas, swimming pools, and outdoor areas in a resort.
  When the system detects potential dangers, it automatically triggers sound and LED lights to alarm.
  The system will continuously collect sensor data, use big